10/22/2024

 Analyst, Handelsbanken

 Okay, perfect.
-And then my next question is regarding the a beta development for the monitoring and control technology segments.
-The decline in a beta compared to last year, what are the main drivers of this decline and what can we expect going forward?
+And then my next question is regarding the EBITDA development for the monetary and control technology segment.
+The decline in EBITDA compared to last year, what are the main drivers of this decline and what can we expect going forward?

 speaker

-Very simple answer, lack of sales.
-Ship the backlog and you'll see the results in the bank.
+Very simple answer.
+Lack of sales.
+Ship the backlog and you'll see the results in time.

 speaker

-Exactly, the organization, we're very pleased that they're growing more than 10% or currency neutral in sales still.
+Exactly.
+The organization, we're very pleased they're growing more than 10% or currency neutral in sales still.
 So their focus is to grow that organization.
-Unfortunately, and I don't want to say unfortunately, but if you look at, like I mentioned, year to date, I think they're 45 million lower in sales than orders.
-And it's not a bad thing that orders keep continuing to grow, but we need to get the sales to catch up.
+Unfortunately, I don't want to say unfortunately, but if you look at, like I mentioned, year to date, I think they're 45 million lower in sales than orders.
+And unfortunately, It's not a bad thing that the orders keep continuing to grow, but we need to get the sales to catch up.
 So some more efficiency in production and actually more capacity in production will clearly drive the margins up when it comes.
-This has very high contribution margins in this division as we've mentioned before.
+This has very high contribution margins in this division, as we've mentioned before.

 speaker